Normal Wear and Tear (New York) — What Landlords Cannot Charge You For

 You can work through this yourself using the steps above.

-If you want the letters, timing, and next steps already laid out — especially for situations like this — the system just puts everything in order so you don’t have to figure out how to respond.
+If you want the letters, timing, and next steps already laid out - especially for situations like this - the New York Recovery System puts the 4-step response in order so you do not have to figure out how to answer under pressure.

 Prevention Overview